-See Also: "Setting Up Run-Time User Access to the IBM OS/390 or z/OS Platform" on page 2-17 for details
+See Also: "Setting Up Run-Time User Access to the IBM OS/390 or z/OS Platform" for details

 C00E: Daemon request requires an administrator login.

 Cause: The requested daemon service requires an administrative login.

 Action: Edit the daemon security in Oracle Studio to specify a valid administrator username and password.